 Her initial struggles with her own personal Meditation practice came while completing her Yoga Teacher Training in Rishikesh, India in 2005.
 After countless attempts, she decided Meditation was not possible for her.
 Several years after her return to Canada, life events led her to explore Meditation in a new way.
 She had been relocated to Toronto, a brand new city where she knew no one.
-The end of the relationship she was in soon followed.
-Alone, and struggling to determine why life kept giving her the same experiences over and over – she devoted all her spare time to explore this practice and committed her ‘aloneness’ to truly see what it was about, what was possible and if anything changed in her life because of it.
+The end of the relationship soon followed.
+Alone, and struggling to determine what was going on with this new version of her life, she devoted all her spare time to explore this practice and committed her ‘aloneness’ to truly see what it was about, what was possible and if anything changed in her life because of it.

 She spent years trying various Meditation techniques that ranged from Angel Meditations to OSHO, attending a variety of Meditation retreats and diving into personal practice whole heartedly, to simply find a way to ease her own individual struggles.